Peruvian Amazonia | One week itinerary in the rainforest

 We spent a week in the Peruvian Amazonia and it was by far the most interesting and exciting experience we have ever had.
 Among trees that have been growing for hundreds of years, we discovered for the first time how many different shades of green exist.
 It’s one of the most beautiful and biodiverse places in the world, and although it takes a little courage, we could always come back.

-Everything you need to know about the Amazon
+What you need to know before you visit the Amazon

 If you are planning a trip on your own and you’re not sure where to start, first you should know that the usual accommodation facilities in the Amazon are lodges with bungalows that provide different day and night activities.
 Because the lodges occupy only a small area in the jungle, the wildlife is used to human presence and there are days when you could watch for hours capuchin or howler monkeys playing in the trees, colorful pairs of macaws or agutis running around.